Shaunyl/enver/README.md

 A Java 1.6 command line based tool that help you to automate tasks on databases.
 You can use it for example on Linux systems to perform regular checks against a net of nodes.

-It is very light version of the Enver-0.89.6-SHAPSHOT tool and the shauni tool.
+It is very light version of the Enver-0.89.6-SHAPSHOT tool and the shauni tool, but it is based on JCommander (http://jcommander.org/).
 It is almost free of external dependecies.

 **expcsv**: -> export data into CSV files
 **montbs**: -> monitor the space usage of the tablespaces